crosshj/cents/README.md

 # goals
-The aim of this project is to create an application with a simple, responsive interface for personal finance with an emphasis on automation, mobility, and ubiquity.
+The aim of this project is to create an application with a simple, responsive solution for personal finance with an emphasis on automation, mobility, and ubiquity.

 ### TODO
 see this project's [trello board](https://trello.com/b/Y98Yz3jm/cents-personal-finance)